-PRIME HOME HEALTH OF LEE COUNTY is a Non - Profit Private, Medicare Certified, home health care agency located in OPELIKA, AL. This agency has been certified to participate in Medicare programs since February 18, 1999 and given a rating of 3.0 stars.
+PRIME HOME HEALTH OF LEE COUNTY is a Proprietary, Medicare Certified, home health care agency located in OPELIKA, AL. This agency has been certified to participate in Medicare programs since February 18, 1999 and given a rating of 3.0 stars.
 A rating of 3 stars would indicate this agency has an average rating compared to other agencies nationwide.

 1 Home health agencies can be run by private for-profit corporations, non-profit corporations, religious affiliated organizations or government entities.
 The type of ownership may affect agency resources and how services are organized.
 Quality can vary in home health agencies within each of the different types of ownership.